BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/ImportCSVDataFilter.md

 ![Input CSV File Field](Images/Import_CSV_3.png)

 The user can select the number of preview lines available by changing the **Number of Preview Lines** spin box.
-The range in the example is set to 1-296 because the import is currently starting at row 2 (from **Start Import At Row** spin box).
+The range in the example is set to 1-296 because the import is currently starting at row 2 (from **Start Import Line Number** spin box).

 ![Input CSV File Field](Images/Import_CSV_4.png)